-- Enter the Server Address of the SIMPLEDDNS server, which is www.simpleddns.com by default. - 2) Enter the Device Domain Name.
+- 1) The Server Address of the SIMPLEDDNS server appears by default: www.simpleddns.com. - 2) Enter the Device Domain Name.
 You can use the alias you registered in the SIMPLEDDNS server or define a new device domain name.
 If a new alias of the device domain name is defined in the NVR, it will replace the old one registered on the server.
 You can register the alias of the device domain name in the SIMPLEDDNS server first and then enter the alias to the Device Domain Name in the NVR; you can also enter the domain name directly on the NVR to create a new one.